The Liouville property for groups acting on rooted trees: Introduction

-\paragraph*{Organization of the paper.} This paper is structured as follows. \cref{sec:trees} contains generalities on groups acting on rooted trees and the definition of the group $\M(\A,\B)$ in \cref{T:spherically homogeneous}. \cref{sec:RWIDF}, which is based on ideas of \cite{Kai:munchaussen}, contains preliminaries on random walk with internal degrees of freedom and their relation with groups acting on rooted trees, as well as the definition of the ascension diagram and the statement of an inequality linking asymptotic entropy of a measure with asymptotic entropy of its ascension diagrams.
-Finally, \cref{sec:proof} contains the proof of \cref{T:spherically homogeneous}.
+In \cref{sec:proof thm 1} we prove \cref{T:bounded Liouville}.
+The proof is based on the tools introduced in \cref{sec:RWIDF}.
+A key observation is that \emph{sections} of elements in the support of $\mu$ at high enough levels of the tree belong either to a finite group of \emph{finitary automorphisms} or to a finite \emph{groupoid of directed automorphisms} (a notion introduced in \cref{sec:trees}).
+Combined with recurrence of the orbital Schreier graphs, this yields bounds on the asymptotic speed of random walks with internal degrees of freedom determined by the ascension diagrams, which are used to bound the entropy of the original random walk.

+Finally, in \cref{sec:proof thm 2} we prove \cref{T:spherically homogeneous}.
+The additional ingredient needed is a analysis of the orbital Schreier graphs for the action on the finite level of the tree using electric network theory.
+We give lower bounds on effective resistances between certain points in the graph, and use them to get explicit entropy estimates through arguments similar to \cref{sec:proof thm 1}.

-\paragraph*{Acknowledgements.} GA's research was supported by the Israel Science Foundation (grant No. 1471).
-OA is partially supported by NSERC and ENS in Paris.
+\paragraph*{Acknowledgements.} We thank Mikael de la Salle for pointing out an imprecision in the statement of \cref{P:entropy} in a previous version.
+GA's research was supported by the Israel Science Foundation (grant No. 1471) and by a Grant from the GIF, the German-Israeli Foundation for Scientific Research and Development.
+OA was partially supported by NSERC and ENS in Paris.
 NMB was introduced to this subject by Anna Erschler, and thanks her for several conversations.
+The work of NMB was partially supported by the ERC staring grant GA 257110 ``RaWG''.